 We made this little one over the weekend for a friend of ours who’s keen to start her first fairy garden.
 She wanted a cottage style home for her fairies that would last outside.
 Since the weather here in South Africa doesn’t typically go from one extreme to the other, and I know how hardy a thatch roof is (we stay in one), the roofing choice was easy.

-What You Need To Make The Thatch Fairy Roof
+What You Need To Thatch a Fairy Roof

 - 1 bundle of Coconut Fiber (Coir)